Hieronymus Bosch, The Temptation of Saint Anthony

 but I knew the body : can only move forward :

 & light : cannot return to its source

-Katie DeLay is a queer poet from Tennessee.
+Kate DeLay is a poet from Tennessee.
 Her work centres on photography, light, and the observer effect–the idea that bearing witness has a quantifiable impact on the observed subject.
-Katie is currently attending the University of Alabama’s MFA Poetry program, where she is the Poetry Editor for Black Warrior Review.
+Kate is currently attending the University of Alabama’s MFA Poetry program, where she is the Poetry Editor for Black Warrior Review.

 The Write of Spring: Asynchronous Ekphrastic Microfiction Workshop with Meg Pokrass and Lorette C. Luzajic

 A three-day intensive online workshop is coming up- ekphrastic microfiction with Meg Pokrass and Lorette!

 These workshops in collaboration with the incredible, brilliant microfiction queen Meg Pokrass, founder of the Best Microfiction anthologies, are pure magic.